chadn/gphotos-albums/README.md

 - Demonstrate my coding skills
   - Making this available on github.com
   - Full stack skills demonstrated - see tech stack in [Overview](#overview) above
+  - Focus on using the latest most popular Full stack and FED tech.
 - Demonstrate how a project can migrate in stages to React.js framework
   - React.js is a powerful library and can be daunting.
 In my case, I wanted to show how a project can be ported to React + Next.js in stages by preserving the javascript files that did much of the heavy lifting in my original express.js.
 So I planned for version 1.5 that had a bit of the old code working with new code, see [versions](#versions) below.